Why are relationships important? Research establishes that health and joy are correlated with quality friendships.

 Many people have convinced themselves that they are imagining it.
 Surrounded by noise, chaos, and responsibilities throughout the day, how could they be isolated?

 When people increase their feelings of connection and intimacy, disconcerting feelings diminish.
 This highlights the importance of tending to our tribe.
-Finding ways to connect more authentically and intimately helps give meaning to our lives.

 As much as we love those with whom we share much in common, it can be those who stand in opposition to us who can help us understand ourselves more fully and assist us in reflecting upon the positions we take and the values we want to cultivate.